dionasys/libdio/README.md

 Currently, there are current few examples available in the source code showing how to use libdio in order to build overlay topologies.

-Lets check some of these examples :
+Lets check how we can deploy and adapt different structures and protocols by using some of these examples.
+Check more in the folder *examples*.

 * myPSSExample.lua: this example show how to run a Peer Sampling Service (PSS) using libdio.
 As we can see in this example, we start by instantiating a node,